-Currently, 52 percent of existing protected areas are under IUCN management categories la, lb, and II.
-This means that strict nature reserves and national parks[30] make up most of the protected areas in the world.
-The displacements, human rights abuses, human rights abuses, caused due to exclusionary conservation are well documented and strong evidence exists of negative impacts of restrictive and exclusionary conservation on communities human rights abuses, human rights abuses, had conflicts had conflicts and conflicts had confident impacts of restrictive and exclusionary conservation on communities had been done natural resources for a large part of their livelihoods, subsistence, had wellbeing.
+Currently, 52 percent of existing protected areas are under IUCN management categories la, lb, and II.ix This means that strict nature reserves and national parks[30] make up most of the protected areas in the world.
+The displacements,[13] human rights abuses,[11, 58, 69] and conflicts[19] caused due to exclusionary conservation are well documented and strong evidence exists of negative impacts of restrictive and exclusionary conservation on communities[11, 70-72] who depend on natural resources for a large part of their livelihoods,[73] subsistence,[74] and wellbeing.[75]
 Whether countries will continue this historical trajectory of favoring exclusionary protected areas for biodiversity conservation will determine the impact of conservation on the communities who inhabit important biodiversity conservation areas.